 Accommodation and WiFi

-You’ll stay in a volunteer house or homestay.
+Volunteers stay in a four-story volunteer house.
+Local homestays nearby are sometimes used during the busy season when the volunteer house reaches capacity.
 Bedrooms have single beds or bunk beds and you can expect to share a room with one to four other volunteers of the same gender.
-Living is comfortable and the volunteer house and homestays have electricity, running water and western bathrooms.

 Living is comfortable and all volunteer accommodation has electricity, filtered water and western-style bathrooms.
 While bedding is provided, you will need to bring your own towels and toiletries.